dogethereum/dogethereum-tools/README.md

 #### Transfer Eth

-Transfers eth from one eth address to another.
+Transfers eth from one eth address to another.<br/>
 This is useful to fund the eth address that received doge tokens.
-In order to use the tokens, the address needs a small ammount of eth to pay eth tx fees.
+In order to use the tokens, the address needs a small amount of eth to pay eth tx fees.

 `node user/transfer-eth.js --network <eth network> --sender <from eth address> --receiver <to eth address> --value <number of weis>`